wizardmanannan/CX16Agi/README.md

 **Note This Project Is Under Construction And Is Not Ready For General Use**

+**Currently this program is very slow and requires Warp Mode.
+Significant optimisation will be required**

 Sierra released many well known adventure games, like King's Quest and Police Quest.
 For obvious reasons these games were not coded from scratch, but rather depended upon engines to run the games.

 Once such engine was the AGI engine, which was used to power games such as King's Quest 1 - 3 and Space Quest 1 and 2.